syednayl/TaxGPT/README.md

-## Details of the Project:
+## Details of the Project

 This is a full stack web app that allows users to upload their W-2 forms (or even other PDF's) and interact with an AI that can help them understand the document and look for whatever they need within the doc.

-## Details about the major Technologies, Languages, Frameworks & Dependencies used:
+## Details about the major Technologies, Languages, Frameworks & Dependencies used

+Majorly these are the technologies used, for an even more in depth look you can look into the package.json:

 - Next.js for the FE & BE servers.
 - React